vitalab/vital/README.md

 - [data](vital/data): utilities to process and interface with common medical image datasets, from processing raw image files (e.g. `.mhd` or `nii.gz`) to implementations of torchvision's `VisionDataset`.

-- [loggers](vital/loggers): generic utilities for logging results during the evaluation phase.

 - [metrics](vital/metrics): common metrics that are not part of the traditional libraries, whether those metrics are losses for training (see [train](vital/metrics/train)) or scores to evaluate the systems' performance (see [evaluate](vital/metrics/evaluate)).

 - [modules](vital/modules): generic models, organized by task (e.g. [classification](vital/modules/segmentation),
 [generative](vital/modules/generative), etc.).

+- [results](vital/results): generic utilities for processing results during the evaluation phase.

 - [systems](vital/systems): common boilerplate Lightning module code (split across mixins), from which concrete projects' systems should inherit.